Financial accounts statistics – commentary

 Non-financial corporations

-Turning to the structure of the financial balance sheet, the share of financial derivatives, unlisted shares and long-term loans decreased in favour of short-term loans and other equity on the financial assets side.
-On the liabilities side, there was a visible decline in the share of long-term loans, offset by an increase in shares and other equity.
+Turning to the structure of the financial balance sheet, the share of transferable deposits and unlisted shares on the financial assets side increased (0.3 pp in both cases) at the expense of a drop in other accounts receivable and short-term loans.
+On the liabilities side, growth in the share of long-term debt securities was accompanied by a decline in short-term loans and other accounts payable.

 Chart 3 – Breakdown of financial assets and liabilities of non-financial corporations